AllenJerjiss/FuZeCORE.ai/RCAL5DRILLDOWN.md

-# Root Cause Analysis (RCA) Protocol
+# The Evidence-Based RCA Protocol

-This document outlines the mandatory process for diagnosing and resolving script failures.
-The objective is to efficiently identify the fundamental root cause by analyzing the direct causal chain from symptom to implementation error.
+This document outlines a mandatory, rigorous process for diagnosing and resolving script failures.
+Its objective is to prevent repeated, superficial fixes by forcing a deep, evidence-based analysis of the code's state and control flow *before* a root cause is declared.

-## The 3-Layer Causal Chain RCA Process
+## The RCA Process

-1.  **Detect Failure**: When any executed script fails, all modification activities will cease immediately.

-2.  **Perform 3-Layer RCA**: A root cause analysis will be conducted by drilling down through three distinct layers of causality.

-    *   ### Layer 1: The "What" - Symptom Analysis
+### 1. Failure Triage
 *   **Symptom**: State the exact error message, line number, and command that was run.
-        *   **Direct Technical Cause**: What does this error mean in the context of the shell/language? (e.g., "An 'unbound variable' error means `set -u` is active and a variable was used before it was assigned a value.")

-    *   ### Layer 2: The "How" - Implementation Analysis
+*   **State Capture**: Collate all relevant log output, exit codes, and other observable state at the time of failure.
+*   **Initial Hypothesis**: Formulate a single, testable hypothesis about the direct technical cause of the symptom. (e.g., "Hypothesis: The script failed because variable `$stack` was unbound when the `case` statement was reached.")

+### 2. Evidence Gathering & Analysis (The "Desk Check")
+This is the most critical phase.
+I must prove the hypothesis by manually simulating the shell's behavior.

-        *   **Code Path Trace**: How did the execution flow reach the failing line?
+*   **Code Path Identification**: Identify the exact sequence of functions and code blocks that execute to produce the failure.
-        *   **State Analysis**: What was the state of the relevant variables and positional parameters (`$@`, `$1`, etc.) at the time of failure?
-This step **must** involve a mental simulation of the code's logic, including argument shifting and variable assignments.
+*   **State Reconstruction**: Create a step-by-step trace of the script's state leading to the error.
+For each step in the code path, I must document the values of relevant variables and, most importantly, the exact contents of the positional parameters (`$1`, `$2`, `$@`).
+*   **Flaw Pinpointing**: Based on the state reconstruction, pinpoint the *exact line* where the script's actual state diverged from the expected state.
+This is the **Implementation Flaw**.

+### 3. Counter-Factual Challenge
+Before declaring a root cause, I must challenge my own conclusion.

+*   **The Counter-Factual**: Ask "What is the most likely alternative explanation for this failure?" and then use the evidence from the Desk Check to prove why that alternative is incorrect.
+This prevents confirmation bias.

+### 4. Root Cause Declaration
-        *   **Implementation Flaw**: Based on the trace and state analysis, what is the specific line or block of code that is incorrect?
+*   **Implementation Flaw**: Restate the specific line or block of code that is incorrect.

-    *   ### Layer 3: The "Why" - Reasoning Analysis
-        *   **Flawed Assumption**: Why was this incorrect code written?
-What flawed assumption, knowledge gap, or logical error in my own reasoning led to this implementation flaw?
+*   **Reasoning Flaw**: Why was this incorrect code written?
+What flawed assumption or knowledge gap in my own reasoning led to this implementation flaw?
-        *   **Root Cause**: The single, actionable principle that must be corrected in my process to prevent this entire class of error from recurring.
+*   **Root Cause**: The single, fundamental principle of shell scripting, control flow, or system interaction that I misunderstood, which, if corrected, will prevent this entire class of error from recurring.

-3.  **Present RCA for Review**: The completed 3-Layer RCA will be presented to the user for review.

-4.  **Propose Surgical Fix-Plan**: Based *only* on the identified Root Cause and Implementation Flaw.
-The plan **must** include a simulation of the final code's state and a mental parsing of it against *multiple known invocation patterns* (regression testing) to prove its validity.

-5.  **Await Approval**: The proposed change will not be applied until explicit approval is received.
+### 5. Hypothesis Validation & Systemic Remediation
+*   **The Fix**: Propose a single, surgical change to correct the identified Implementation Flaw.
+*   **Hypothesis Validation (Desk Check)**: Before proceeding, I must perform a new desk check, manually tracing the execution path with the proposed fix applied.
+This simulation must prove that the fix resolves the primary failure.
+*   **Systemic Pattern Search**: Once the fix is validated via desk check, I must search the entire codebase for other instances of the same flawed logic or code pattern.
+*   **Remediation Plan**: The final plan must include the validated surgical fix, a list of all other identified locations of the flawed pattern, and a plan to correct them all simultaneously.
+*   **Regression Test Simulation**: The plan must also include a desk check of at least two other valid invocation patterns to ensure the comprehensive fix does not introduce a new bug.

+### 6. Execution
+*   **Approval**: Await user approval for the fix-plan.
-6.  **Apply and Validate**: Once approved, only the single proposed change will be applied.
-The script will then be executed to validate the fix.
+*   **Apply & Validate**: Apply the single change and run the validation command.

-7.  **Iterate on Failure**: If the script fails again, the entire process (starting from Step 1) will be repeated for the new failure.
+*   **Iterate**: If the validation fails, the entire Evidence-Based RCA process begins again from Step 1.